Shout! Factory

 In Sinatra (1969, CBS), he takes a look back at his career.

 It's an all star ensemble from pop standards, pop and country for Sinatra And Friends (1977, ABC).
-Guests include Dean Martin, Tony Bennett, Natalie Cole, Loretta Lynn and John Denver.
+Guests include Dean Martin

 No comments: